shri-acha/dirmon/src/plan.md

                 MVP Internal utility

-> Then a system that recognizes a filetype (x)
+> Then a system that recognizes a filetype and a create a directory for that filetype (x)
-> the system is able to move the file to the a directory ()
+> the system is able to move the file to the its directory ()
 > simple monitoring of the directories must be done ()